Core Principle

 | Research | /ingest/v1/hsi + /ingest/v1/lab/session | Lab session export gated by research consent.
 See Cloud Protocol. |

-All tiers POST to the same /ingest/v1/hsi endpoint; tier differentiation happens server-side based on the capability token, not by URL.
+/ingest/v1/hsi endpoint; tier differentiation happens server-side based on the capability token, not by URL.

 Capability Enforcement